dhansel/RaspiConnect4/README.md

 whereas "6-04" means "if you play in column 6 you will lose in no fewer than 4 moves".

+The green ACT LED on the Raspberry pi shows activity status.
+It is on during initialization after power-up (takes about 2 seconds) and flashes on/off while computing solutions.

 # Acknowledgements

 The Connect Four solver algorithm was taken and adapted from Pascal Pons'